 A Dry Well Shell with holes

 The first step you must take for your dry well installation is to make sure seamless aluminum (or copper) gutters and downspouts are installed at all sloped roof edges of your home.
 I recommend not installing those cheap vinyl gutters and downspouts as they bend easily and crack in our extreme winter weather.
 These simply cause more problems than their worth.
-Please stay away from cheap vinyl gutters.
+Please stay away from cheap vinyl gutters and downspouts.

-Lay the perforated pipes into the trench, (on top of the washed stone with holes always facing down) maintaining that 1/4-inch-per-foot slope.
-Now wrap landscaping fabric over the top of the pipe and let it drape over the sides with all fabric edges overlapping.
-The landscaping fabric will prevent dirt from getting into and clogging the holes in the bottom of the perforated pipe.
-Now pour additional stone around the sides of the perforated pipe, making sure the fabric stays against the pipe.
-Now you can cover this piped area with dirt and tamp it down.
-Important: Leave the last perforated pipe connection off, so you can connect it to the dry well shell once it’s installed into the pit.
+Lay the perforated pipes into the trench, placing them on top of the washed stone with the holes facing down, while maintaining the 1/4-inch-per-foot slope.
+Next, wrap landscaping fabric over the top of the pipe, letting it drape over the sides with the edges overlapping.
+This fabric will prevent dirt from entering and clogging the holes in the perforated pipe.
+Then, pour additional stone around the sides of the perforated pipe, ensuring the fabric stays against the pipe.
+Once this is done, cover the area with dirt and tamp it down.

-Now dig a nice deep hole for the dry well at your established location.
-You never want the bottom of your dry well to be less then two feet above the peak water table level, which is usually at its highest in Spring.
-Otherwise, the dry well will be useless and simply become a repository for ground water.
-So if you’re digging and a water table starts to accumulate in the hole, you’re dry well location is not going to be suitable.
+Now, dig a deep hole for the dry well at your chosen location.
+The bottom of the dry well should never be less than two feet above the peak water table level, which is typically highest in the spring.
+If the water table starts to accumulate in the hole as you're digging, it means the location is not suitable for a dry well, as it will simply become a storage area for groundwater.

 Remove any excess dirt for reuse elsewhere.
 Reseed and water the bare areas as necessary or if you saved sections of grass, you are now ready to replace that grass now.